-For general aviation (GA), the majority of accidents and serious incidents also related to operational (terrain collisions and aircraft control) or technical issues (mainly engine failure or malfunction).
+For general aviation (GA), the majority of accidents and serious incidents related to operational (terrain collisions and aircraft control) or technical issues (mainly engine failure or malfunction).
 The majority of fatal accidents in GA were operational.
 Overall, the number of GA operational accidents and serious incidents per year almost certainly increased over the 10-year period.
-Instructional flying had the greatest contribution to this increase.
-Additionally, there was also an increase in the number of technical accidents and serious incidents; this was largely due to an increase in those associated with aerial work (especially RPA conducting aerial work).
+Additionally, there was also an increase in the number of technical accidents and serious incidents; this was largely due to an increase in those associated with aerial work (RPA conducting aerial work was a main contributor).

 The majority of GA incidents were operational (frequently runway incursions) or technical (generally landing gear/indication, engine failure or malfunction, and avionics/flight instruments) in nature.
 This is related to the incident reporting requirements in these sectors.
-It is highly likely that there was an increase in the trend of the number of aircraft separation incidents along with near encounter with RPA, avionics/flight instruments, birdstrikes and air-ground-air communication issues.
+It is highly likely that there was an increase in the trend of the number of aircraft separation incidents along with near encounter with an RPA, avionics/flight instruments, birdstrikes and air-ground-air communication issues.
 Decreasing trends were observed for flight preparation/navigation incidents, especially lost/unsure of position.